-3.9.
-Meetings and reports
+3.9 Meetings and reports

 The Company's Financial Year ends on the last day of December of each year.
 Audited reports will be published and made available to Shareholders within 4 months of the end of each Financial Year and unaudited semi-annual reports will be published and made available to Shareholders within 2 months of the end of the period they cover.
-The annual general meeting of Shareholders will be held in Luxembourg, on the last Thursday of the month of May at 1.00 p.m.
+The annual general meeting of Shareholders will be held in Luxembourg, in accordance with Luxembourg laws, at any date and time decided by the Board of Directors but no later than within 6 months from the end of the Company's previous financial year.
 The annual general meeting will represent all the Shareholders of the Company, and its resolutions shall be binding upon all Shareholders of the Company.

-Notices of Shareholders' meetings, including the agenda, the venue and the time as well as the applicable quorum and majority requirements, will be published on www.robeco.com/luxembourg and published in those newspapers as determined by the Board of Directors from time to time especially as long as K Certificates are in issue and will be sent to all registered Shareholders at their address set forth in the register of Shareholders.
+Notices of general meetings, including the agenda, time and place as well as the applicable quorum and majority requirements, will be sent to Shareholders to their address reflected in the register of Shareholders of the Company, published on www.robeco.com/luxembourg and published in those newspapers as the Board of Directors shall determine from time to time.
+Annual reports including the audited accounts of the Company, as well as semi-annual reports will be available at the registered office of the Company in Luxembourg.